 When computers first started making their way onto trading desks, tools were developed around specific individual needs.
 This suited the silo approach that was prevalent in many institutions 25 years ago.

-With time, however, systems have developed that can support multiple products.
-And as they are supporting multiple products, they are also able to report across an institution, making it possible to get a far broader view of risk.
+With time, however, systems have developed that can support multiple products lines.
+And as they are support multiple products, they are also able to seamlessly report across an institution, making it possible to get a far broader view of risk.
 Perhaps even the nirvana of holistic risk management!

 There will always be risk, however.
 In the end, without risk, there won’t be opportunity, but what the industry can achieve with the right mix of technology, enthusiasm, innovation and collaboration, is far greater, and far safer, than we can achieve by working alone.